ckan/ckan/doc/configuration.rst

 Example::

- ckan.search.automatic_indexing = 1
+ ckan.search.automatic_indexing = true

+Default value: ``true``

 Make all changes immediately available via the search after editing or creating a dataset.
 Default is true.
-If for some reason you need the indexing to occur asynchronously, set this option to 0.
+If for some reason you need the indexing to occur asynchronously, set this option to false.

 .. note:: This is equivalent to explicitly load the ``synchronous_search`` plugin.